crustio/crust-wiki/docs/bridge.md

 ![adding](assets/general/adding.png)

-Click “”Next” to add the token to your wallet.
+Click “Next” to add the token to your wallet.
 After successfully adding the token, CRU will appear in your wallet list.

 ![added](assets/general/added.png)